 X.4 UAV sensors

-Having reviewed interesting approaches related to UAV avoid and stabilisation I realize that the availability of reliable and flexible sensors will facilitate the task.
-My project is based on use of COTS technologies and the research of existing hardware is required.
+Having reviewed interesting approaches related to UAV collision avoidance and stabilisation I realize that the availability of reliable and flexible sensors will facilitate the task.
+My project is based on the use of COTS technologies and the research of existing distinguishable hardware is required.
 In the field of mobile robot navigation there is always the need for an accurate, low power, compact and ideally low cost distance measurement sensor.
 Pulsedlight (Technology Brief, 2015) has managed to implement a very interesting design (fig.X.9).
 It measures distances from zero to 40m with +/- 0.025 m accuracy at a reading rate of 100Hz.
 According to the developers the existing optical sensors solutions was either high accuracy phase‑based measurement based on the transmission and reception of a continuously modulated, typically red, pointing and measurement beam or long range low accuracy pulsed measurement using the delay between the transmission and reception of higher power, short duration, infrared pulses.
 The innovation in this approach is that they implement a device based of the latter, time-of-flight distance measurement method, but using low power and low cost signal digitization hardware unlike the existing solutions, usually military applications.
 In order to achieve that goal they had to develop a new signal processing approach to optical distance measurement, known as signal correlation technique, which still allowed implementation using a very simple hardware configuration while eliminating the time consuming and processing intensive signal reconstruction of existing approaches.
 The implementation of this design is released as a single programmable logic chip or System-on-Chip (SoC).

 In the stabilisation section, the optical flow measurement seems to play a dominant role in this task.
 PX4 project, which is an independent, open-source, open-hardware community, has developed a remarkable optical flow measurement device (Honegger et al., 2013).
 They present low consumption, lightweight and low cost SoC (fig.X.9) that can compute optical flow and compensate for rotation.
 It is suitable for indoor and outdoor applications having very high light sensitivity.
 The software implementation and hardware design is open sourced.
 The system consists of an ARM Cortex M4 microcontroller that performs optical flow processing at 250 frames per second at a subsampled resolution of 64x64 pixels using a CMOS machine vision sensor.
-An ultrasonic range sensor is also installed to measure the distance towards the scene and to scale optical flow values to metric velocity values. the presentation of this implementation it was a popular approach to use computer mouse hardware sensors to carry out similar tasks but they suffer from lighting limitations since they require strong lighting to provide accurate measurements.
+An ultrasonic range sensor is also installed to measure the distance towards the scene and to scale optical flow values to metric velocity values.
+Up until the presentation of this implementation it was a more popular approach to use computer mouse hardware sensors to carry out similar tasks but they suffer from lighting limitations since they require strong lighting to provide accurate measurements.
 Other systems using more advanced CMOS sensors send the data via wireless links to ground stations for processing or employ dedicated hardware designs implemented in field programmable gate arrays (FPGA) to perform all computations on-board in real-time.
 The evaluation experiments were conducted in indoor and outdoor environments, with different illuminations.
 The system is validated with several experiments comparing the presented flow sensor to a standard mouse sensor and GPS and measurements with ground truth using a VICON motion tracking system.
-The results that the sensor operates accurately at high frame rates.
+The results demonstrated that the sensor operates accurately at high frame rates.